Trees are living organisms that require many proper conditions to thrive. This is especially true for cultivated forms of Acer palmatum.

 Overwatering

-Overwatering is the next cause of yellowing of the Japanese Maple.
+Overwatering is the next cause of the yellowing of the Japanese Maple.
 The reason is that if the roots are left wet for a long time they lose their ability to absorb minerals and chlorosis occurs as a result.
 We already talked about chlorosis in the first chapter.

 The second thing that can happen is root rot.
 In this case, water is not coming to the leaves and they not only start to turn yellow but also dry, i.e. brown.